 Mogi: The Board of Directors is made up of directors who oversee the various business divisions, thus the proportion of directors who are involved in business execution is large.
 From the standpoint of monitoring and supervising management, I think it is beneficial that we outside directors are able to communicate directly with the top executives of each business division at board meetings.
 These meetings serve as a forum for free and open discussion, where communication between the heads of the individual businesses is lively and robust.

-66 From the standpoint of monitoring and supervising management, it is beneficial to be able to communicate directly with the top executives of each business division33 discussion, as evidenced by how we forgo titles and, instead, address one another informally.
+From the standpoint of monitoring and supervising management, it is beneficial to be able to communicate directly with the top executives of each business division ""

 Tanizawa: There is a relaxed atmosphere conducive to